Aaron Sterling

 Aaron Sterling (born July 9, 1980) is an American drummer, producer, engineer, and session musician who lives in Los Angeles and Nashville, Tennessee.
 The son of professional musicians, Sterling grew up in Texas and Nashville, before moving to L.A. in 2000.
-Known for his studio work, Sterling has played on hundreds of records over the past decade and has drummed for John Mayer, and has recorded for artists such as Taylor Swift, Harry Styles, Post Malone, Lana Del Rey, Madison Cunningham, Keith Urban, Ben Rector, Lizzy McAlpine, Maren Morris and more.
+Sterling is a session musician who has performed on recordings for John Mayer, Taylor Swift, Harry Styles, Post Malone, Lana Del Rey, Madison Cunningham, Keith Urban, Ben Rector, Lizzy McAlpine, and Maren Morris.

-Sterling was the drummer on Mayer's Born and Raised, Paradise Valley, and Sob Rock albums and played in the band for Mayer's 2013–2014 World Tour, as well as the John Mayer 2019 and 2022 world tours Sterling also appeared in the music videos for "Queen of California", Carry Me Away, and Last Train Home.
+Sterling contributed drums to Mayer's albums Born and Raised (2012), Paradise Valley (2013), and Sob Rock (2021).
+He was a member of Mayer's touring band for the Born and Raised World Tour (2013–2014) and subsequent tours in 2019 and 2022.
+Sterling also appeared in the music videos for "Queen of California", Carry Me Away, and Last Train Home.

 Equipment

-Sterling plays a mix of Sugar Percussion and various vintage drums, Istanbul Agop Cymbals, Pro-mark Drumsticks and Evans Drumheads.
+Sterling uses equipment from Sugar Percussion, Istanbul Agop Cymbals, Pro-Mark, and Evans Drumheads.